MoYummy/angular-tour-of-heroes/README.md

 [![devDependency Status](https://david-dm.org/moyummy/angular-tour-of-heroes/dev-status.svg)](https://david-dm.org/moyummy/angular-tour-of-heroes#info=devDependencies)
 [![Code Climate](https://codeclimate.com/github/MoYummy/angular-tour-of-heroes.svg)](https://codeclimate.com/github/MoYummy/angular-tour-of-heroes)

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.24.
+This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.24 and demonstrated at this [site](https://moyummy.github.io/angular-tour-of-heroes/)

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.